Hi, my name is Daphna Schwartz and I am an associate with Feldstein Family

 The Court of Appeal rejected that argument.
 They pointed out that while a mathematical formula may be of assistance in some cases, the trial judge did not err by failing to apply it in this case.
 He did exactly what section 5(6) requires by looking at all of the evidence, finding that an equal division would be unconscionable and fixing what he regarded as a reasonable figure.

 In the end, the wife in this case was awarded $60,000 in equalization although the presumptive equalization payment owed to her was $268,000.
-This case is reflective of the fact that each case of unequal division is decided on a fact specific basis and therefore, it is important for parties faced with this sort of situation consult with an experienced family law lawyer to ensure that the facts of their case are properly canvassed before a judge.
+This case is reflective of the fact that each case of unequal division is decided on a fact specific basis and therefore, it is important for parties faced with this sort of situation to consult with an experienced family law lawyer to ensure that the facts of their case are properly canvassed before a judge.

-If you require further information regarding this matter or simply wish to consult with a family law lawyer about the separation and divorce process, please contact us at 905-415-1636 to schedule a consultation.
+If you require further information regarding this matter or want to schedule a free initial consultation, please contact us at 1-855-909-9903 or visit our website at www.separation.ca.